 Ham Lane is our second community solar project and consists of 3600 solar panels on 4 acres of low grade grazing land.
 It has a peak power of 915 kW and cost just over £1 million to construct including the development costs.

 As you can see from the monthly chart below, June and September 2016, and February and March 2017 were dull months for sunshine.
-Despite this Ham Lane has performed well, generating more than 8% better than expected.
+Despite this Ham Lane has performed well, generating 8.8% better than expected.

 Ham Lane official opening ceremony